Finding extremal values in a nd-array

 print (x.ravel()[np.argsort(x.ravel())])

-To go back to the coordinates of the initial np.ndarray
+To go back to the coordinates of the initial np.ndarray, we use the unraval_index function:

 help(np.unravel_index)